In Haskell, functions must always return the same consistent type. There

 In the described ecosystem your going to have a lot of core Maybe

-values and a lot of value-manipulation functions not in Maybe
+values and a lot of value-manipulation functions not in Maybe.
+To put

 this in category terms, you’ve got a lot of morphisms in the non-maybe